MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 monikerRange: '>=sc-om-2019'
 ---

-# Create a computer group and gMSA account
+# Create a computer group and gMSA account for Azure Monitor SCOM Managed Instance (preview)

 This article describes how to create a gMSA account, computer group and domain user account in on-premises Active directory.